wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### SuccessSummary

-Provides successful(2xx response code) usage summary across all the APIs.
+Provides the successful (2xx response code) usage summary across all the APIs.

 <table>
 <thead>